MFornander/LightSwarm/README.md

 ### painlessMesh
 https://gitlab.com/BlackEdder/painlessMesh/wikis/home

-* An ad-hoc (no hub access point) library that allows ESPs to connect with each other without a WiFi hub.
+* An ad-hoc (no hub access point) library that allows ESPs to connect with each other without a WiFi hub
-* Good info and pics:
+* Ad-hoc mesh networking allows nodes to come and go
-* Also provides time synchronization which is KEY to syncing animations
+* Provides time synchronization which is KEY to syncing animations

 ### FastLED
 http://fastled.io/